 2. Corrupted Candy

 The common saying “don’t take candy from strangers” dates back to the abduction of Charley Ross in 1874, who was lured into a horse-drawn carriage with a treat and never seen again.
 So while there is an ounce of truth to the saying, not all candy is out to do evil.
-Still, the annual rumors persist and run the gamut—from chocolate-covered razor blades to candy corn laced with arsenic.
+Still, the annual rumors persist and run the gamut—from razor blades hidden inside candy apples to candy corn laced with arsenic.
+While poisoned candy remains in the realm of urban legend, instances of sharp objects concealed inside foodstuffs and handed out during Halloween have occurred.
 Moral of the story?
-Be a little cautious with your sweets.
+Be cautious with your sweets.

 Related: The Disappearance of Charley Ross